 Flavoring the payasam

-Add mild flavorings agents like cardamom in less quantity, so that jackfruit flavor is dominant.
+Add mild flavorings agents like green cardamom in less quantity, so that jackfruit flavor is dominant.
 Dry fruits fried in ghee also give nice flavor and crunchiness to payasa.

 Jackfruit moong dal payasam